 ACL tears are the most common orthopedic injury in dogs, and it’s estimated that between 30% and 50% of dogs who tear one ACL will tear the other ACL within a few years.
 Why is this?
 Let’s take a closer look.

 What happens when a dog tears their ACL?

 When a dog tears their ACL (or cranial cruciate ligament), the joint becomes unstable.
-When they place weight on the limb, there is a shearing force on the joint, which makes the femur slide backwards on the surface of the tibial plateau.
+When they place weight on the limb, there is a shearing force on the joint, which makes the femur slide backward on the surface of the tibial plateau.
 This is not only painful for your dog, but also potentially damaging to the cartilage in the joint.
-The abnormal movement creates excessive wear and tear on the cartilage surface, which causes further arthritic change in the joint.
+The abnormal movement creates excessive wear and tear on the cartilage surface, which causes a further arthritic change in the joint.
 This abnormal motion also frequently damages the cartilage pads in the joint, known as the menisci, which leads to further arthritic change.
 Many dogs develop such severe arthritis that their leg is in constant pain.

 How does the other ACL get torn?

 When one ACL is torn, a dog will naturally transfer most of its weight to the other leg.
 This compensation puts the other ACL in their “good leg” in greater danger of tearing due to overuse.
-If a dog tears both their ACLs, simple movements such as walking and getting up or down become very difficult, and their quality of life can suffer greatly.
+If a dog tears both their ACLs, simple movements such as walking and getting up or down become very difficult and their quality of life can suffer greatly.

 How do I prevent my dog’s ACL from tearing?

 There are several things you can do to lessen the risk of an ACL tear in your dog: